2. Small Worlds and Large Worlds#

 plot(p_grid, likelihood, type="b", xlab="probability of water", ylab="likelihood")

-# compute product of likelihood and prior
+Compute the product of the likelihood and prior:

 unstd.posterior <- likelihood * prior